-Removable dentures are the oldest solution for missing teeth.
+Removable dentures are the oldest way to replace teeth.
 In fact, they used to be the only solution dentists could offer.
 Dentures are simply artificial teeth connected to a gum-colored base.
 They can be made from a variety of materials, including acrylic, porcelain, or metal.
 Removable dentures can be either complete or partial.
-Complete dentures are used to replace all of the teeth in your upper or lower jaw, while partial dentures are used to replace a smaller number of missing teeth.
+Complete dentures are used to replace all of the teeth in your upper or lower jaw, while partial dentures are used to replace a smaller number of teeth.

-- Pros: Removable dentures can be a more affordable solution for missing teeth.
+- Pros: Removable dentures can be a more affordable solution.
 They do not require invasive surgery and are relatively easy to adjust if you start having issues with the way they fit.
 High-quality dentures should fit securely and have a natural appearance.